Staff Prep 08: FastAPI Request Lifecycle — From TCP to Response

 Layer 5: dependency injection

-FastAPI's dependency injection is one of its most powerful features.
+Dependency injection is the part of FastAPI I actually like.
 Dependencies are async or sync

 callables declared with Depends().
-They can yield resources (for cleanup), chain
+They can yield resources for cleanup, chain into

 from fastapi import Depends, HTTPException